by Sgt. 1st Class Julius Clayton, U.S. Army Marksmanship Unit - Wednesday, February 15, 2017

 Staff Sgt.
 George Norton, from the U.S. Army Marksmanship Unit’s International Rifle Team, mentors Levi Carlson from Nation Ford, SC, during the U.S. Army Junior Air Rifle National Championship.
 Carlson finished second in the individual shooter finals for the Sporter Class.

-Some of the top junior shooting teams in the country competed in the 2017 U.S. Army Junior Air Rifle National Championship, held in January at the U.S. Army Marksmanship Unit’s (AMU) Pool International Indoor Range Complex, Fort Benning, GA.
+Some of the top junior shooting teams in the country displayed their accurate air gun skills at the 2017 U.S. Army Junior Air Rifle National Championship, held in January at the U.S. Army Marksmanship Unit’s (AMU) Pool International Indoor Range Complex, Fort Benning, GA.

-More than 150 competitors from 13 teams qualified to compete at this year’s national championship—which for the first time included a smallbore rifle match to kick off the event.
+More than 150 competitors from 13 teams qualified to compete at this year’s national championship—which for the first time included a smallbore rifle match to kick off the event previously limited to competition air rifles only.

 Matthew Sanchez, a junior member of the Central Florida Rifle and Pistol Club out of Orlando, FL, became the inaugural champion for this match.
 "Smallbore is an event that many past participants and coaches had continually asked to be included in the competition," said Sgt.
 1st Class Hank Gray, AMU International Team coach and the non-commissioned officer in charge of this year’s championship.